 The quality of game viewing along these tracks is erratic, but, particularly during the wet season, substantial concentrations of impala, zebra, waterbuck, topi, and buffalo are often to be found only 2km from Rwonyo in the park-like savanna at the junction of Impala and Warukiri tracks.

-Historically, when animals tend to congregate around the swamps and lakes during the dry season, the most productive roads were the Lakeside Track and Kigambira Loop.
+Historically, when animals congregate around the swamps and lakes during the dry season, the most productive roads were the Lakeside Track and Kigambira Loop.
 However, the increasingly dense bush cover has complicated game viewing in this area (unless you’re searching specifically for bush-dwelling birds) or hoping to spot a leopard.

 Scrub has obscured all the 360° panorama from the once-grassy summit of Kigambira Hill.
 It’s a different situation if you branch east of the Lakeside track where the Kazuma and Ruroko tracks pass through relatively open savanna interspersed with rocky hills where you can observe pairs of klipspringer.
-Visitors can park up and walk to the top of Kazuma Hill, from where there is a view over four of the park’s lakes.
+Visitors can park up and walk to the top of Kazuma Hill, where there is a view over four of the park’s lakes.

-To the west of Rwonyo, starting near Sanga Gate, the Rwizi Track leads through an area of light acacia savanna Impala, eland, and Burchell’s zebra are common in this area.
+To the west of Rwonyo, starting near Sanga Gate, the Rwizi Track leads through an area of light acacia savanna.
+Impala, eland, and Burchell’s zebra are common in this area.

 The western shore of Lake Mburo is visible at times.
 After 12km, the track approaches the Rwizi River and fringing swamps.
 It then veers to the west, following the wooded watercourse for 33km before reaching Bisheshe Gate, a stretch that is particularly rewarding for birds.
-It is possible to drive beyond the gate to the main Mbarara road, but the track is in appalling condition and is challenging even in a 4×4 vehicle.
+It is possible to drive beyond the gate to the main Mbarara road, but the track is appalling and challenging even in a 4×4 vehicle.